Read below to learn how to read your water meter and what to do if you suspect a leak.

 Managing leaks on a property is the owner’s responsibility but we can assist customers experiencing financial hardship who have had a concealed leak.
 To see if you’re eligible for financial assistance please see Council’s Concealed Leak Policy.

 If you have identified that a leak is or was present on your property but does not comply with the requirements set out in Council’s Concealed Leak Policy, financial assistance will not be provided under the policy.
 However, if evidence shows that the leak was caused by Council operations (e.g. new water meter installed incorrectly) an adjustment may be made to your water account pending an investigation.

-To lodge your claim, please send through an email to email@example.com with a description of the leak and potential cause, please also include the excess usage caused by the leak.
+Lodge your claim via our Customer Service Centre (under Rates & Water Billing enquiry) with a description of the leak and potential cause, please also include the excess usage caused by the leak.